-Table A-1

-Housing Element Program Effectiveness Evaluation

-City of Hermosa Beach
+Table A-1 Housing Element Program Effectiveness Evaluation City of Hermosa Beach 2014-2021

-2014-2021

 Name of Program Objective Status of Program Implementation Continued Appropriateness Program 1 Density Bonus.
 Continue to make information available on the density bonus program through brochures and the City website throughout the planning period.
 The City continued to implement this program.
 No requests for density bonus were submitted.
 Most new units in Hermosa Beach are typically small 1-4 replacement units.
-For the 6th cycle 2021-2029, larger sites identified for housing are along the City's commercial corridors, including Ongoing and included in the Housing Element.
-Program 2 Housing The City will ensure that adequate sites are small parcels under the same ownership that could be consolidated.
+For the 6 th cycle 2021-2029, larger sites identified for housing are along the City's commercial corridors, including small parcels under the same ownership that could be consolidated.
 The City has a lot consolidation program that provides increased density for consolidated lots.
-The City continued to maintain a database of adequate sites Ongoing and revised to add dedicated Sites Database. available to accommodate its new housing need for the 2014-2021 planning period, and continue to maintain its comprehensive land use database to accommodate housing needs.
-This program should be revised to reflect the 6th cycle sites inventory. webpage with opportunity sites information and contacts in July 2023. as means to identify suitable sites for new residential development.
+Ongoing and included in the Housing Element.
+Program 2 Housing Sites Database.
+The City will ensure that adequate sites are available to accommodate its new housing need for the 2014-2021 planning period, and continue to maintain its comprehensive land use database as means to identify suitable sites for new residential development.
 This database provides zoning and other information for every parcel in the City, and includes information regarding underdeveloped and undeveloped parcels.
+The City continued to maintain a database of adequate sites to accommodate housing needs.
+This program should be revised to reflect the 6th cycle sites inventory.
 The City receives occasional inquiries from developers for some older, underutilized commercial sites.
 To be more proactive and encourage new residential development along the corridors, the program should provide a dedicated webpage with opportunity sites information and contacts to make the information more accessible to interested developers for 2021-2029 6th Cycle.
+Ongoing and revised to add dedicated webpage with opportunity sites information and contacts in July 2023.